 A free and rich resource that provides everything from tutorial videos to textbook style worksheets, many of which have answers provided for quick and accurate self-assessment.

 - Stay informed.
-This link provides an overview about the Reading and Numeracy tests that take place annually in Wales.
+This link directs you to the latest information regarding the annual Reading and Numeracy teststhat take place in Wales.

-- The GCSE Numeracy style provides pupils with the added challenge of obtaining the correct information from a more complex and text heavy question.
+- The GCSE Mathematics: Numeracy paper provides pupils with the added challenge of obtaining the correct information from a more complex and text heavy question.
 At Mary Immaculate we encourage the use of RUDE MAN to tackle these questions.

 RUDE MAN is an acronym created from the skills we feel provide pupils with a good structure in choosing and gathering the correct information.